ncl11/discrete_fourier_transform_for_feature_engineering/README.md

 <img src="figs/nvf2.png" width="600">

 This plot shows the filtered data superimposed over the noisy data.
 They are quite similar considering we filtered out over 95% of the signal.
 This technique could be used to predict future trends because it allows us to filter out non repeating, one-time fluctuations in the data and find the patterns that are cyclical.

-Please see the article linked above for more detail.
+Please see the article linked above for more detail!